 The student can request that the dissertation document is not made public for a certain period of time in cases involving work of a sensitive nature.
 This decision should be made after consulting with the advisor or co-advisors.
-The request for a delay is referred to as an "embargo" and must be requested using the "Delaying Publication of Thesis/Dissertation (Embargo Status) form found at https://graduate.asu.edu/student-forms (instructions are also included in the Pass/Fail form).
+The request for a delay is referred to as an "embargo" and must be requested using the "Delaying Publication of Thesis/Dissertation (Embargo Status) form found on the Graduate College's Student Forms page (instructions are also included in the Pass/Fail form).
 The student also indicates the need for an embargo when the final document is submitted to ProQuest.